abidkidwai786/ReactNative-Storybook/README.md

 1.  **Open the source code and start editing!**

-    Open the `taskbox` directory in your code editor of choice and building your first component!
+    Open the project in your code editor of choice and building your first component!

 1.  **Browse your stories!**